zAlweNy26/AlweStats/README.md

 > so that it can get the day length in that world and save it in the "Alwe.stats" file (you have to do it for each world).

 ### Changelog

+**2.4.0**
+- Fixed error when exiting server
+- Added possibility to remove biome from minimap top-left corner and set it in the WorldStats block

 **2.3.0**
 - Optimized the editing mode